Multiplier Hopf algebroids. Basic theory and examples: The regular case

 respectively, as one can easily check using Propositions \ref{prop:left-co-opposite} and \ref{prop:left-opposite}.

-The proof of the following result is now straightforward and therefore left to the reader. \begin{lemma} Let $\mathcal{A}$ be a multiplier bialgebroid. \begin{enumerate} \item If $\mathcal{A}$ is a regular multiplier Hopf algebroid, then so are $\mathcal{A}^{\co}$, $\mathcal{A}^{\op}$ and $\mathcal{A}^{\op,\co}$. \item If $S$ is an invertible antipode for $\mathcal{A}$, then $S$ is an invertible antipode for $\mathcal{A}^{\op,\co}$ and the inverse $S^{-1}$ is an invertible antipode for $\mathcal{A}^{\co}$ and for $\mathcal{A}^{\op}$. \end{enumerate} \end{lemma} We can now state and proof our main result. \begin{theorem} Let $\mathcal{A}$ be a multiplier bialgebroid.
-Then $\mathcal{A}$ is a regular multiplier Hopf algebroid if and only if there exists an invertible antipode $S$ for $\mathcal{A}$.
-In that case, the invertible antipode $S$, the left counit $\epsb$ and the right counit $\epsc$ are uniquely determined and the following diagrams commute:
+The proof of the following result is straightforward and left to the reader. \new \begin{lemma} Let $\mathcal{A}$ be a multiplier bialgebroid. \begin{enumerate} \item If $S$ is an antipode for $\mathcal{A}$, then $S$ is an antipode for $\mathcal{A}^{\op,\co}$. \item If $\mathcal{A}$ is a regular multiplier Hopf algebroid, then so are $\mathcal{A}^{\co}$, $\mathcal{A}^{\op}$ and $\mathcal{A}^{\op,\co}$. \item If $S$ is an invertible antipode for $\mathcal{A}$, then the inverse $S^{-1}$ is an invertible antipode for $\mathcal{A}^{\co}$ and for $\mathcal{A}^{\op}$. \end{enumerate} \end{lemma} We can now state and the second main result of this section. \begin{theorem} Let $\mathcal{A}$ be a multiplier bialgebroid.
+Then the following conditions are equivalent: \begin{enumerate} \item $\mathcal{A}$ has an invertible antipode; \item $\mathcal{A}$ is a regular multiplier Hopf algebroid; \item $\mathcal{A}$ is a multiplier Hopf algebroid and $\mathcal{A}^{\op}$ is a multiplier Hopf algebroid; \item $\mathcal{A}$ is a multiplier Hopf algebroid and $\mathcal{A}^{\co}$ is a multiplier Hopf algebroid. \end{enumerate} \end{theorem} \begin{proof} (1)$\Rightarrow$(2): By Theorem \ref{theorem:hopf-algebroid}, $\Tr$ and $\lT$ are invertible.
+Lemma \ref{lemma:hopf-symmetry}, and the same theorem, applied to $\mathcal{A}^{\op}$ or $\mathcal{A}^{\co}$, imply that $\rT$ and $\Tl$ are invertible as well.
+Condition (1) in Definition \ref{definition:hopf-regular} holds by Lemma \ref{lm:counit-isit}.

-\end{theorem} \begin{proof} Assume that $S$ is an invertible antipode for $\mathcal{A}$ and that $\epsb$ and $\epsc$ are a left and a right counit for $\mathcal{A}$ as in \ref{definition:antipode} (2).
-Then the following diagram commutes,